 Tigit customers have never failed through Na Meo.

 Cambodia to Laos or vice versa

-There are reports around the internet that this border can reject travellers.
+There are reports around the internet that this border can reject travelers.
 Tigit customers seem to succeed but sometimes difficulties occur in needing to pay up to $100 in bribes to get through.
-There are also reports of an illegal “ferry” nearby that takes the motorbikes over the river allowing the traveller to cross the border motorbike free!
+There are also reports of an illegal “ferry” nearby that takes the motorbikes over the river allowing the traveler to cross the border motorbike free!
 Customers of Tigit have reported that this works, but obviously we can not recommend this and we take no responsibility in the safety of it.
 We simply know that it exists!

 Maintenance and breakdowns in Cambodia and Laos